Vaseere/UOSSMUD/Standalone Packages/README.md

 Contact Rynn in game, or create an issue for any areas found missing, or exits that are broken.

-It is highly recommended to install and use the 'UOSSMUD - Core' package instead of these standalone packages, as both the Map and GUI packages are optional installations and updates can be managed more easily with the Core package.
+It is highly recommended to install and use the `UOSSMUD - Core` package instead of these standalone packages, as both the Map and GUI packages are optional installations and updates can be managed more easily with the Core package.

 ## Standalone Map Package Instructions
 To install the standalone Map package, run the following command inside Mudlet: